How Much does Write Your Way to Freedom cost? (2023 Update)

 Hear me out — whoever joins the WYWTF program and community around the same time as you will be active in the group, giving feedback, and submitting questions to the Q & A’s with you.

-Don’t fall into the trap of thinking that everyone in the program is competition — the other students will probably be your biggest supporters, accountability, people you can bounce ideas off of, and even referral sources in the future.
+Don’t fall into the trap of thinking that everyone in the program is competition — the other students may become your biggest supporters, accountability, people you can bounce ideas off of, and even referral sources in the future.

-So you WANT the other students to be hella-good copywriters.
+So you WANT the other students to be hella-good copywriters and humans.
 (Or working their way to becoming that way.)

 So yep — the intake team is a necessary component that maintains the integrity of the WYWTF copywriting program and increases your success… as well as adding to the cost of the copywriting course.

-4. Write Your Way to Freedom is Expensive Because It’s Constantly Improving
+4. The Cost of Write Your Way to Freedom Increased Because It’s Constantly Improving

 Expensive is a relative term when it comes to online courses and programs.
-There are loads of 3-6 month programs that cost 10K and above… so when you put it into that perspective, $5-6K for lifetime access to lessons and coaching/answers isn’t too high after all.
+There are loads of 3-6 month programs that cost 10K and above… so when you put it into that perspective, $5-6K for lifetime access to lessons and coaching/answers isn’t too high.